jdlph/Path4GMNS/README.md

 $ cmake ..
 $ cmake --build .
 ```
 The last command can be replaced with $ make if your target system has Make installed.
-See [here](https://github.com/jdlph/DTALite) for details on building the shared library of DTALite.
+See [here](https://github.com/jdlph/DTALite) for details on how to build DTALite.
 After they are successfully compiled, move them to Path4GMSN/path4gmns/bin.

 ***Caveat***